bjaec/spotify_project/README.md

 ## Features:
 - music visualization dashboard analyzing features for top songs or a specific playlist
 - deletes duplicate songs from liked songs and all playlists by uniquely identifying songs through key made up of song title and artist name (addresses issue of duplicate songs belonging to different albums, etc.)

+hello